samig59/glpk_fp/README.md

                      The Gnu MPL model file "assign.mod" is needed in order to test this example.

+  * graph_ex.f90   : Demonstrates the dimensioning and creation of a graph.
+                     It applies a weakly connected component search.
+                     It uses the module glpk_graph.f90 to achieve these tasks.

 How to compile and run the examles: